Jaermis/VenchC/README.md

 9. LCM of Two Numbers
 10. Number of Denominations (Money)

-*username and password can be configured in the c file.*
+*username and password can be configured in the c file or can be changed within the application itself.*